 4.1 Data

 The empirical data comes from the IRI dataset (Bronnenberg et al. 2008).
 The IRI dataset includes grocery and drug chain data from a sample of stores in 50 markets and 30 categories, involving approximately 25%-30% of the consumer packaged goods sales in a grocery store.
-This is weekly data by SKU and includes information on movement, price, features and displays.
-According to the objectives of this research, we select the records from a medium size grocery store in Chicago as the empirical sample.
-Fifteen product categories concerned with food and drink are selected and SKUs with missing values less than 20% are extracted to form the empirical dataset which includes the weekly units sold, prices, displays and features of 926 SKUs in 15 food categories for 320 weeks.
+This is weekly data by SKU and includes information on sales, price, features and displays.
+Based on the objectives of this research, the records from a medium size grocery store in Chicago as the empirical sample were selected for fifteen product categories concerned with food and drink.
+The SKUs with missing values less than 20% were extracted to form the empirical dataset which includes the weekly units sold, prices, displays and features of 926 SKUs in 15 food categories for 320 weeks.

-Table 1 presents the means of units sold per week and percentages of weeks concerning promotional activities, including price reductions (more than 5 percent), displays and features across fifteen categories.
-It is clear that the price reduction is the most frequently type of promotion across all the categories.
+Table 1 presents the means and medians of units sold per week and percentages of weeks concerning promotional activities, including price reductions (more than 5 percent), displays and features across fifteen categories.
+It is clear that the price reduction is the most frequent type of promotion across all the categories.
 Feature advertising is also frequently used in many categories, such as frozen pizza and carbonated beverages.
 Display is only used occasionally for most of the categories except beer.

 [Table 1]

 As an initial analysis, we can use prior experience to suggest some potential relationships among categories.
-For example, substitution might exist in beer and carbonated beverages, while carbonated beverages and salty snacks, milk and coffee, frozen pizza and beer etc., could be complementary.
-But for some categories, e.g., milk and yogurt, frozen pizza and coffee, it is difficult to identify only by experience whether an interactive relationship between them is likely.
+For example, substitution might exist in beer and carbonated beverages, while carbonated beverages and salty snacks, milk and coffee, frozen pizza and beer etc., might be complementary.
+But for some categories, e.g., milk and yogurt, frozen pizza and coffee, it is difficult to identify by priot experience alone whether an interactive relationship between them is likely.
 We therefore resort to proposed LASSO Granger to empirically identify interactions among categories.

 4.2 Empirical models